wix/stylable/packages/stylable/site/docs/references/theme.md

 You can use theming at the [top level of an application](../guides/stylable-application.md#Apply component library theme) and to [create a theme](../guides/stylable-component-library.md#Theme) for a component library.

 When [importing](./imports.md) a stylesheet use`-st-theme` directive to add its look and feel to your stylesheet.
-Any CSS definitions written inside the imported stylesheet will output to the final CSS.
+Any CSS definitions written inside the imported stylesheet are output to the final CSS.

 ```css
 /* CSS */